viktoknst/Cloud-Onboarding/docs/Documentation standard and formatting.md

 ## Sections
 As described in [[Documentation Introduction]], the documentation is to be divided into sections of related, relevant documents.
 These documents should be created and formatted for use within the Obsidian editor.

 Sections may have a document titled '(Section) Introduction' to explain what documents or sections can be found within the section.
+When referring to section names, use capital letters and **bold**.
+Ex:
+	 ...for more info, check out the **Business** section.

 ## Descriptive names
 The full path of a document should deliver the entire context necessary to understand what it describes.
 When deciding, redundancy should be chosen over avoiding repetition.